Category Archives: 1962 Films

 The set designs and locales also work well in the film.

-Contemporary are the sets, specifically the spacious prison apartment Bond and Honey briefly reside in.
-Sleek and sophisticated, the sofa, rug, and tables all exude luxury and class.
+The sets are contemporary, specifically the spacious prison apartment in which Bond and Honey briefly reside.
+Sleek and sophisticated, the sofa, rug, and tables exude luxury and class.

 Dr. No (1962) is a worthy film on its own merits and a fantastic introduction to the world of James Bond and the many trademark elements and nuances that the films contain.